xingx2/rulecleaner/README.markdown

 *Just run the **karaf**.*

-*You don't need to do any extra things or install any feature.*
+*You don't need to do any extra things or install any features.*

 #### Example: